 On New Year’s, Cozumel has some delightful customs that concentrate on progressing from the old to the new.
 Celebrations include not merely traditional cuisines, such as bunuelos (a mild fried dessert) but likewise some cultural practices aimed at receiving blessings in the forthcoming year.

-Try these 10 Mexican customs at home to carry on the traditions!
+Try these 10 Cozumel traditions for the New Year at home to carry on the festivities.

 1. Display a rimmed plate with a candle at the center.
 Now seek family and friends to collect change in the tray.
 Once the tray is full add water for good luck.

 2. Place candles on a plate surrounded by lentils, beans, rice, corn, flour, and a cinnamon stick.
 Now burn the candles throughout the night until they fully melt.
 Peel the waxy food mixture off of the plate and bury it in your yard for abundance.

 3. Try eating a tablespoon of cooked lentils, or give a handful of raw lentils to family and friends for good fortune.

 4. As the New Year’s Eve midnight countdown begins, you need to consume 12 grapes.
 Now make a wish for each one which represents the 12 months of the next year.
 A sweet grape means it will be a pleasant month next year.
 If you get a sour grape, that is a terrible month.